 C19: The Society of Nineteenth-Century Americanists

-More information about the organization and its conferences can be found on the C19 website.
-C19 is also home to J19: the Journal of Nineteenth-Century Americanists, co-edited by Dana Nelson and Penn State Americanist Christopher Castiglia.
+More information about the organization and its conferences can be found on .
+C19 is also home to J19: the Journal of Nineteenth-Century Americanists, for which Chris Castiglia served as founding Co-Editor.

 - To join the C19 listserv, send an email with no subject and no content to L-C19-Americanistsemail@example.com.